nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **A**: Install Link.me in the other computer and overwrite the empty data file it creates with the data file in your current Link.me home folder.

+**Q**: What operating systems can I install Link.me on?<br>
+**A**: You can install Link.me on most modern desktop operating systems, including Linux, MacOS and Windows.
 --------------------------------------------------------------------------------------------------------------------